ayoauo/form_with_phpmailer/README.md

 # form_with_phpmailer
-Simple mail form for website
+Simple mail form for website.
 Used HTML, CSS, JS, PHP